Accelerate Your Business with EDI Healthcare Review and Response Service

 Implementation Checklist

-• The request is sent for any XYZ reason from the guest partner to another, filing the mandates.
+• The request is sent for any XYZ reason from the guest partner to another, filling the mandates.

-• A dedicated software development team is assigned to check every step, hence work side-by-side to underline the loopholes or failures during testing.
+• A dedicated software development team is assigned to check every step, hence working side-by-side to underline the loopholes or failures during testing.

-• The guest partner is given proper instructions that include relevant information to fill and follow.
+• The guest partner is given proper instructions that include relevant information to fill out and follow.

 • The development team then reviews the data entered by the guest trader and checks whether the entered data is correct.
 If there is an error in the data submission, the guest partner is asked to resubmit the information.